 “Sir, please tell us what’s going on,” Kleine said, doubling over to catch his breath.
 “W-With all due respect, sir.
 What did the Kaiser say?
 Are they going to help the lieutenant?”

 “The Kaiser is working with the Manipulator—no, the Manipulator is working for the Kaiser,” Weingartner said faintly, mechanically.
-“From the very beginning, the conflict that the entire Augen movement is causing is being used by the high chancellery to resupply the reservoirs.
+“From the very beginning, the conflict that the entire Augen movement is causing was being used by the high chancellery to resupply the reservoirs.
 They’ve also been working on a way to convert people who are still alive into high-level vitae for the reservoirs.”

 Kleine and Heimler paled.